secretstartups/handbook/hiring/gitlab-ambassadors/index.html.md

 We want to be sure we're telling an authentic story about life at GitLab, and one of the best ways to do that is through our team members.
 You can help amplify that story by tapping into your networks on social media and sharing what it's like to be part of our team.

-Once you've checked out the [social media guidelines](/handbook/marketing/social-media-guidelines/), here are some ideas for types of content you can share to help candidates learn more about GitLab and your team in particular:
+Once you've checked out the [team member social media policy](/handbook/marketing/team-member-social-media-policy/), here are some ideas for types of content you can share to help candidates learn more about GitLab and your team in particular:
 - Blog posts from the [Culture section](/blog/categories/culture/) of the GitLab blog
 - Videos about life at GitLab from our YouTube channel ([here's an example](https://youtu.be/V2Z1h_2gLNU))
 - A blog post [you've written](/handbook/marketing/blog/unfiltered/) about what it's like to work here/on your team